-1 harboring transporting obtaining petropicing or calibriting of a shild for 1 harboring, transporting, obtaining, patronizing, or soliciting of a child for 2 3 the purpose of a commercial sex act; and (G) Grooming, by a: 4 5 (i) Person eighteen (18) years of age or older to a person not his or her spouse who is younger than fourteen (14) years of age; 6 7 or (ii) Caretaker to a person younger than fourteen , 8 (ii) Caretaker to a person younger than fourteen (14) years of age; 9 (55)(A) "Sexual contact" means any act of sexual gratification 10 involving: 11 (i) Touching, directly or through clothing, of the 12 sex organs, buttocks, or anus of a juvenile or the breast of a female 13 juvenile; 14 (ii) Encouraging the juvenile to touch the offender 15 in a sexual manner; or 16 (iii) Requesting the offender to touch the juvenile 17 in a sexual manner.
+1 harboring, transporting, obtaining, patronizing, or soliciting of a child for 2 the purpose of a commercial sex act; and 3 (G) Grooming, by a: 4 (i) Person eighteen (18) years of age or older to a 5 person not his or her spouse who is younger than fourteen (14) years of age; 6 or 7 (ii) Caretaker to a person younger than fourteen 8 (14) years of age; 9 (55)(A) "Sexual contact" means any act of sexual gratification 10 involving: 11 (i) Touching, directly or through clothing, of the 12 sex organs, buttocks, or anus of a juvenile or the breast of a female 13 juvenile; 14 (ii) Encouraging the juvenile to touch the offender 15 in a sexual manner; or 16 (iii) Requesting the offender to touch the juvenile 17 in a sexual manner.
 18 (B) Evidence of sexual gratification may be inferred from 19 the attendant circumstances surrounding the investigation of the specific 20 complaint of child maltreatment.
 21 (C) This subdivision (55) shall not permit normal, 22 affectionate hugging to be construed as sexual contact; 23 (56) "Sexual exploitation" includes: 24 (A) Allowing, permitting, or encouraging participation or 25 depiction of the juvenile in: 26 (i) Prostitution; 27 (ii) Obscene photographing; or 28 (iii) Obscene filming; and 29 (B) Obscenely depicting, obscenely posing, or obscenely 30 posturing a juvenile for any use or purpose; 31 (57) "Shelter care" means the temporary care of a juvenile in 32 physically unrestricting facilities under an order for placement pending or 33 under an adjudication of dependency-neglect or family in need of services; 34 (58) "Significant other" means a person: 35 (A) With whom the parent shares a household; or 36 (B) Who has a relationship with the parent that results in